 Photo: Sarah N. Phillips

 SABINE HEINLEIN is the author of the narrative nonfiction book Among Murderers: Life After Prison (University of California Press, 2013), which has won the 2014 Gold IPPY award in the category current affairs/social issues.
-Her work can be found in German, American, and British publications, among them The New York Times, The Guardian, Psychology Today, Poets&Writers, The New York Observer, Aeon, Art in America, The Paris Review Daily, Longreads and Die Zeit.
+Her work can be found in German, American, and British publications, among them The New York Times, The Guardian, Psychology Today, Poets&Writers, Aeon, Art in America, Lithub, The Paris Review Daily, Longreads and Die Zeit.
 Heinlein has received a Pushcart Prize, a Margolis Award, a Sidney Gross Award for Investigative Reporting, and fellowships from Yaddo, MacDowell, Hambidge, the John D. and Catherine T. MacArthur Foundation, and the New York Foundation for the Arts.
-She has spoken and read at New York University, New York Public Library, the New School, University of East Anglia, and at the Bowery Poetry Club.
+She has spoken and read at New York University, New York Public Library, the New School, University of East Anglia, and Maryland Institute College of Art.
 Heinlein holds a master’s degree in journalism from NYU and a master’s in art history from Universität Hamburg.
 Sabine Heinlein is a member of the Authors Guild, PEN America and the American Society of Journalists and Authors.

 You can contact her at sabine[at]sabineheinlein[dot]org.